-Ethernet frame starts with Preamble and SFD, both works at physical layer.
-Ethernet header contains both Source and Destination MAC address, after which the payload of frame is present.
+Ethernet frame starts with Preamble and SFD, both works at the physical layer.
+Ethernet header contains both Source and Destination MAC address, after which the payload of the frame is present.
 The last field is CRC which is used to detect the error.
 Now, let’s study each field of basic frame format.

 Ethernet (IEEE 802.3) Frame Format –

 - PREAMBLE – Ethernet frame starts with 7-Bytes Preamble.
 This is a pattern of alternative 0’s and 1’s which indicates starting of the frame and allow sender and receiver to establish bit synchronization.
 Initially, PRE (Preamble) was introduced to allow for the loss of a few bits due to signal delays.
 But today’s high-speed Ethernet don’t need Preamble to protect the frame bits.

 PRE (Preamble) indicates the receiver that frame is coming and allow the receiver to lock onto the data stream before the actual frame begins.